dan-schel/vic-transport-api-relay/README.md

 # The API key for the GTFS realtime API (required).
 GTFS_REALTIME_KEY = "..."

+# Can be set to false to disable GTFS polling (default: true).
+GTFS_ENABLED = true

+# Can be set to false to disable GTFS realtime polling (default: true).
+# GTFS_REALTIME_KEY must still be provided regardless of this value.
+GTFS_REALTIME_ENABLED = true

+# Can be set to false to disable PTV Disruptions polling (default: true).
+# PTV_DEV_ID and PTV_DEV_KEY must still be provided regardless of this value.
+PTV_DISRUPTIONS_ENABLED = true
 ```

 4. Run `npm start` to start the server.